Inflation fears stalk stocks

 “These two narratives are conflicting and are in investors’ minds at the same time.”

-Japan's Nikkei (.N225) reversed early gains to shed 1.9%, while Taiwan's benchmark index (.TWII) plunged 6% from all-time highs to levels seen in February on fears it may raise its COVID-19 alert level in coming days, which would lead to closure of shops dealing in non-essential items as infections rise. read more
+Japan’s Nikkei reversed early gains to shed 1.9%, while Taiwan’s benchmark index plunged 6% from all-time highs to levels seen in February on fears it may raise its COVID-19 alert level in coming days, which would lead to closure of shops dealing in non-essential items as infections rise.

 E-mini futures for the S&P 500 stumbled 0.2% while futures for the tech-heavy Nasdaq were down 0.5%.